panva/jose/docs/interfaces/_jws_general_verify_.generalverifygetkey.md

-# Interface: CompactVerifyGetKey
+# Interface: GeneralVerifyGetKey

-Interface for Compact JWS Verification dynamic key resolution.
+Interface for General JWS Verification dynamic key resolution.
 No token components have been verified at the time of this function call.

 ## Callable